Butt Fumble: Legacy

 The play was included as one of the top picks in the 2021 book, Butt Fumbles, Fake Spikes, Mud Bowls & Heidi Games: The Top 100 Debacles of the New York Jets, by Greg Prato.

-During a Week 3 matchup in the 2022 NFL season between Miami Dolphins and Buffalo Bills, Dolphins' punter Thomas Morstead, out of his own endzone, punted a ball off his teammate Trent Sherfield's buttocks, leading to a safety.
+During a Week 3 matchup in the 2022 NFL season between the Miami Dolphins and Buffalo Bills, Dolphins' punter Thomas Morstead, out of his own endzone, punted a ball off his teammate Trent Sherfield's buttocks, leading to a safety.
 This led to Sanchez poking fun at Morstead, tweeting "stay out of my lane bro".
 The play was nicknamed the Butt Punt by fans.
-The Dolphins ended up winning 21–19.
+The Dolphins won the game 21–19.